kovacsnador/tinycoro/README.md

     // This is thread safe, only 1 consumer can increase the count at the time. ptr->increment();

-    // trigger the event for other waiters. event.Set();
+    // trigger the event for the next waiter. event.Set();
 }